-Time and date stamping of measurement data is automatic.
-The internal memory provides for the storage and recall of up to 1000 measurement setups and up to 1000 traces using Master Software Tools (MST).
-Measurements and setups can be stored in a USB flash drive or transferred to a PC by using the included USB cable.
+The internal memory is large enough to store approximately 2,000 traces or setups.
+Measurements and setups can also be stored in a USB memory device or transferred to a PC using the included USB cable.

-Not all after-market USB drives are compatible with the Cell Master.
+Not all after-market USB drives are compatible with the MS2712E/13E.
 Many drives come with a second partition that contains proprietary firmware.
 This partition must be removed.
 Only one partition is allowed.
 Refer to the individual manufacturer for instructions on how to remove it.
 You may also try reformatting a drive that contains a single partition using FAT32 format.

-1-3 Available Models
+Available Models

-Table 1-1 lists the Cell Master models described in this User Guide.
+Table 1-1 lists the Spectrum Master models described in this User Guide.